wechaty/plugin-contrib/README.md

 1. [Schedule](https://github.com/Gcaufy/wechaty-schedule) by [@gcaufy](https://github.com/gcaufy) - easily schedule jobs for your Wechaty bots.
 1. [GotKicked](https://github.com/wechaty/wechaty-got-kicked-out) by [@JesseWeb](https://github.com/JesseWeb) - monitor whether your bot got kicked out of group chat.
 Just few line of code to implement this instead fussy judging.
 1. [WebPanel](https://github.com/gengchen528/wechaty-web-panel) by [@Leo_chen](https://github.com/gengchen528) - help you quickly access the web panel
-1. [Intercom](https://github.com/wechaty/wechaty-plugin-intercom) by [@huan](https://github.com/huan) - Managing Conversations in WeChat Rooms by Intercom.
+1. [Intercom](https://github.com/wechaty/wechaty-plugin-intercom) by [@huan](https://github.com/huan) - helps you to manage your customers/leads/users in the WeChat Room, with the power of the Intercom service.

 ## History